tompazourek/RazorHtmlMinifier.Mvc5/README.md

 If you want to add the assembly to GAC, you'll need to do the following:

-- Open `Developer Command Prompt for VS 2017` (you'll find it in Start menu) **as an Administrator**.
+- Open `Developer Command Prompt for VS` (you'll find it in Start menu) **as an Administrator**.
 - Navigate to the folder of the NuGet package: `cd "C:\PATH_TO_YOUR_SOLUTION\packages\RazorHtmlMinifier.Mvc5.1.2.0\lib\net45"`
 - Install it to GAC: `gacutil /i RazorHtmlMinifier.Mvc5.dll` (it should respond `Assembly successfully added to the cache`)
-- Restart VS 2017 (and maybe also clear any ReSharper caches if you're using that)
+- Restart Visual Studio (and maybe also clear any ReSharper caches if you're using that)

 **Then it should start working.**